eliasu/stegreif_25/content/collections/programme/en/freesolo.md

             type: text
             marks:
               -
-                type: bts_span
+                type: btsSpan
                 attrs:
                   class: text-skin-primary
             text: 'Noam Sivan'
           -
             type: text
-            text: ' devotes himself to the influences of improvisation on the composition of #freesolo together with Stegreif Orchestra.
+            text: ' devotes himself to the influences of improvisation on the composition of freesolo together with Stegreif Orchestra.
 Together they examine the influences of '
           -
             type: text
             marks:
               -
-                type: bts_span
+                type: btsSpan
                 attrs:
                   class: text-skin-primary
             text: 'improvisation '